 As we come from both a property investment and ADF background, we’re in a unique position to discuss the special ADF housing entitlements that you are eligible to receive.
 These are loosely grouped into two categories – ‘assistance to purchase’ (HPAS/HPSEA) and ‘assistance to repay the loan’ (DHOAS).
 Now, let’s have a look at both of these – and put the terms against the acronyms.
-Keep in mind that while the information here is always available in the PACMAN for you to check up anytime, it will not be laid out as simply as this!
-NB: All quoted figures are as of January 2021.
+Keep in mind that while the information here is always available in the PACMAN for you to check up on anytime, it will not be laid out as simply as this!

 Home Purchase Assistance Scheme (HPAS)

 As a member of the ADF, you are eligible for assistance to purchase your own home.
 HPAS comes in the form of a lump-sum payment of $16,949, before tax.
 Note that the amount you’re eligible for is affected by your share of ownership of the property (ie – joint ownership with a non-ADF member will see the amount halved).

 To be eligible to receive an HPAS payment, you must meet the following criteria:

 - You must not have received HPAS before; it is payable only once in your entire period of service.